 Three frills, five designs, eight patterns.

-The picture on the left shows a scarf consisting of 3 strands, showing three of the five designs.
+The first picture shows a scarf consisting of 3 strands, showing three of the five designs.
 However, it is very easy (and pretty)to knit a scarf in one of the patterns only.
 The choice is yours.

 Sizes: vary, depending on the type and amount of yarn used.
 As a guide, 100 gr. of 4-ply makes a scarf of approx. 1.5 m (5 ft) in length.